Study Group

 Our secretary has been far less lazy than Sleepy Bear, diligently notating which Pianimals exercises we decide apply best to each of the pieces we study.
 We are finally creating a list of these.
 The table below charts our voyage of discovery - it is still in development, so if you remember what we came up with at some past session, please do not hesitate to send us an email about it.

-Composition Presenter Relevant Pianimals Exercises ATPM
+Date Presented Composition Presenter Relevant Exercises ATPM

-Bach: Sinfonia (Three-Part Invention) #11
+2023-04-19 Bach: Sinfonia (Three-Part Invention) #11 Hans Termite Temerity

 Teetering Toucan ("rope fingers")